OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 - on object create (`onecluster/onedatastore/onehost/onevm/onevnet create`)
 - on object update (`onecluster/onedatastore/onehost/onevm/onevnet update`)

-To decrypt the attribute, you need to use the `info` API method with `true` as a parameter.
-You can decrypt the attributes using the `--decrypt` option for `onevm show`, `onehost show` and `onevnet show`.
+To decrypt the attribute you need to use the `info` API method with `true` as a parameter.
+You can decrypt the attributes using the `--decrypt` option for `onevm show`, `onehost show`, and `onevnet show`.

 ## Inherited Attributes Configuration